e-imad/Web-CodingChallenge/README.md

 # Nearby shops
 A web application providing its users with informations on the closest shops near them using their current location as the center of the scan.
-The app user has the capability to choose  shops they like and those he doesn't.
+The app user has the capability to choose  shops he likes and those he doesn't.

-The user is required to give permetion to get his location for the app to work, if he doesn't the search will take ***null island with the latitude:0 and longitude:0*** as the center of the search.
+The user is required to give permission to get his location for the app to work, if he doesn't the search will take ***null island with the latitude:0 and longitude:0*** as the center of the search.

-During the first access the user needs to register inorder to be able to access app's services.
+During the first access the user needs to register in order to be able to access apps services.

 ## Project Deployement:
 - mysql-connector in order to connect to the mysql database, this api can be added to the project manually or by adding the dependency to your maven pom.xml for example :